 A scientific perspective on social reality

-– The nature of language makes social reality appear objective
+– The nature of language makes institutional reality appear objective

 – We propose a definition of morality as a linguistic cognitive conflation